 The only part I do differently from Pat's instructions is that he gives 9 steps for the star promenade and 3 steps to turn as a couple.
 I think it works much better with 6 and 6.

 It's a driving tune, but you lose the momentum if the men rush the first part and then do a slow half-turn with their partner.
 The idea is that the turn propels the ladies into their cast, and it's just wasted on some people.
 Men, make sure you go round the next man half-way through your casting — passing right shoulder with him — and you won't be tempted to get there too soon.
 I know I've said it before, but being early in a dance is just as bad as being late.

 Don't forget that the circle left half-way and fall back (if time) are only six steps, so you really need to push the circle round and not fall back too far — it's no use still moving backwards when you're supposed to be crossing over.

 And the final miniature grand square — to good dancers this is what makes the dance, but some people will never get it!
 You must make it square, rather than just drifting vaguely round in a circle, and you have to move with confidence, particularly as there are only three steps per side.
-Just remember that both times start with the twos falling back from their partner.
-The ones start by leading toward the appropriate twos and then following them three steps behind.
+Just remember that both times start with the twos falling back from their partner as the ones lead toward the appropriate twos and then follow them three steps behind.
 I don't want to call it all the way through; I want you to dance to this wonderful music!